johkla/johkla.github.io/how-it-all-began.md

 that was before google but it wasn't hard to find out. they weren't his exact words but it was adorno — not that it matters. never was it clearer to me of how little importance the exact words and the identity of the original speaker of those words can be. what matters is how words can change a person. and ultimately this is why i am compelled to write.

-that's how it all began, and then there was primo levi, is this a man? and all the other testimonies and all the visual material i could find, and there was a lot.
+that's how it all began, and then there was primo levi, is this a man? and all the other testimonies and all the visual material i could find, which seemed never ending.

 i was still an artist then. i would never call my-so-called-self a poet and having visiting cards printed with my one of my pseudonyms, i.j.oog and 'dichter' (the dutch word for poet) was a strategy, what might be called, somewhat pretentiously, an intervention now, it was an artwork about the problem of being an artist, a kind of refusal. this would have been what, 1996 or 1997?